TheresaLui/SelfHelpContent_v2/articles/microsoft.network.networkwatcher/npm-setupandconfiguration-troubleshoot-and-case-submission.md

 ### Unable to see agent in the Nodes page

 * [Check the Log Analytics workspace id](https://docs.microsoft.com/azure/azure-monitor/platform/agent-windows#install-the-agent-using-setup-wizard) and key entered for the agent during setup
 * Check if the agent is up and running.
-Open a CMD prompt and run `tasklist |findstr NPMDAgent'.
+Open a CMD prompt and run `tasklist |findstr NPMDAgent`.
 If agent is not found, that means it is not running.
 Look for **Microsoft Monitoring Agent** and start it.

 ### **No Data in NPM**